Study Tips to Improve Your ATAR

 Admissions

 Your ATAR (Australian Tertiary Admission Rank) forms a crucial part of your journey into medicine or dentistry.
-You will usually need an ATAR of 95 or higher to have a chance of receiving a commonwealth supported place (CSP) offer.

 Before reading on to find out how you can improve your grades, remember...
 It’s not one size fits all.